 TUCSON, Ariz.
 (KOLD News 13) - The Martin Luther King, Jr. holiday will be observed on Monday, Jan.
-20, 2020 which will bring closures and schedule changes to southern Arizona.
+20, bringing closures and schedule changes to southern Arizona.

 All City facilities will be closed on Monday, Jan.
 20, in observance of the Martin Luther King Jr. Day holiday.